fablabnapoli/Text-A-Ball/README.md

 Tweet A Ball (TaB) is a robot designed to "draw" the text of tweets containing specific hashtags on balls, eggs and other spherical surfaces.

+TaB is a simple exmple of how is possibles to conver bits in athoms

-Unlike other Eggbot and similar, TaB is fully autonomous and doesn't require an external control station (PC) nor software for processing text draw.
+Unlike other *Egg-bot machines and similar, TaB is fully autonomous and doesn't require an external control station (PC) nor software for processing text to draw.

 ## Project history.
 TaB was designed by Fablab Napoli within IntelMaker competition in occasion of Maker Faire 2016 exhibition.